 About the FSILG Awards

-The Fraternities, Sororities, and Independent Living Groups (FSILGs) Office hosts an Awards Reception in the late spring to recognize individuals and organizations that have gone above and beyond throughout the academic year.
+The Fraternities, Sororities, and Independent Living Groups (FSILGs) Office hosts an annual awards reception in the late spring to recognize individuals and organizations that have gone above and beyond throughout the academic year.
 Undergraduate members may submit an application on behalf of someone else or for themselves in a variety of categories.
 Award winners are determined by the staff of the FSILG Office.

 Frederick Gardiner Fasset, Jr. Award (FSILG Member of the Year)

-The Frederick Gardiner Fasset, Jr. Award is presented annually to up to three individual members of the FSILG Community, one from each of the three student councils, who have most unselfishly demonstrated the qualities of spirit, dedication, and service in furthering the ideals of MIT brotherhood, sisterhood, and membership excellence.
+This award is presented annually to up to four individual members of the FSILG Community, one from each of the four student councils, who have most unselfishly demonstrated the qualities of spirit, dedication, and service in furthering the ideals of MIT brotherhood, sisterhood, and membership excellence.

 David N. Rogers Ideals and Values Awards